GoogleChrome/developer.chrome.com/site/en/blog/top-layer-devtools/index.md

 If only the first backdrop in the top layer stack needs to be visible, you can achieve this by keeping track of the item identifiers in the top layer stack.

-If the added element is not the first one in the top layer, the function called when the element is put into the top layer applies a hiddenBackdrop class to the  `::backdrop`.
+If the added element is not the first one in the top layer, the function called when the element is put into the top layer applies a `hiddenBackdrop` class to the  `::backdrop`.
 This class is removed when the element is removed from the top layer.

 Check out the code in this example demo:

-{% Glitch { id: 'season-dust-money, height: 1000 } %}
+{% Glitch { id: 'season-dust-money', height: 1000 } %}

 ### Top layer support design in DevTools